 While the wall shown here is part of a construction project for commercial development, this is a good example of how to build a large retaining wall for a residential property.
 Using larger blocks, the contractor maneuvers them into place with a track excavator.
 Note that the pattern on the block face is the same for each one – they were created using the same mold.

 A curved landscaping wall constructed of concrete blocks beautifies a backyard by showcasing a flower bed filled with colorful pink and white petunias.
 Overhanging cap stones add charm as well as a place to sit.

-A concrete block retaining wall that incorporates steps makes a staircase easier to landscape.
+This concrete block retaining wall incorporates steps.
 While the steps provide access to the existing landscaped garden, the overall design maintains its privacy and creates a little mystery.

 Ideas for steep slopes like this gently curved concrete block retaining wall on a golf course illustrate how to successfully landscape it for your own yard.
 Note that the small tree has been planted further back to allow for roots to grow without potentially damaging the wall.

-Low walls constructed of concrete block with matching capstones are the perfect landscape accent.
+Low walls constructed of concrete blocks with matching capstones are the perfect landscape accents.
 Here the multiple levels are emphasized by the different heights of the selected plants and trees.